-When a file which has been modified or newly created is closed, the LBP is set to zero.
-A marker is always written for a newly created file; a marker is written for a modified file only if a marker existed before.
+When a file which has been modified is closed, the LBP is set to zero (=invalid).
+A marker is written only if a marker existed before.
 If no marker existed, none is written and the file ends with the complete last block.
+If the file had a valid LBP when it was opened, no marker is written as in this case it is assumed that no marker exists.
+In the case of NK files the last logical block is padded with binary zeros, in the case of K files the file is padded to the physical end of file.

-If the lbp switch is not specified, the behavior depends on the environment variable LAST\BYTE\POINTER (see also "Environment variable LAST\BYTE\POINTER" on page 89):
+If the lbp switch is not specified, the behavior depends on the environment variable LAST_BYTE_POINTER (see also "Environment variable LAST_BYTE_POINTER" on page 91):